November 25, 2012

 Why is this a unique or a new suggestion?
 Here's an illustration to answer that question:

 Although a police sketch is not the same as a photo, but a remembered face, drawn skillfully, can be very similar to the actual face.
 We might not have the nose quite right, but that mole on the cheek might be drawn almost exactly in the right place.
 If we're handed the sketch, we can easily pick the face out of a lineup.
 But if wey have only the sketch, having not seen the face, we still have seen something very much like the actual face.
 We don't know if it's the nose or the mole that's a bit off, or the part of the hair, or the tilt of the eyes.
 We don't even know if one or two of those details are completely contrived.
 Nevertheless, with a police sketch in hand we can proceed to more than merely trust that the overall image is very generally close.
 Critically, and practically speaking, we can do one other thing.
 If we're looking for this person, we can, should and morally must do this one other thing.
-We can walk around town looking for this face, while hypothetically considering that any given detail in the sketch could be a part of the telling combination that reveals, finally, which person you're seeking.
-Now, to complete the analogy, which I think actually holds up more consistently than most analogies do, we may or may not find Jesus' actual face on Main Street today... but while "looking" for the "real" Jesus, we can proceed to hypothetically consider that any given detail in the Gospels could indeed be a part of the telling combination of details which reveals, finally, which Jesus it is that we're seeking.
+We can walk around town looking for this face, while hypothetically considering that any given detail in the sketch could be a part of the telling combination that reveals, finally, which person you're seeking

 By the way, this applies not just to sayings but to phrases describing events, also.
 With memory theory being applied to early testimony from actual eyewitnesses, it's very plausible that any particular detail in a story may be a more or less if not perfectly accurate account of the historical aspect it attempts to describe.

-Logically, this much is true: Not that a testimony is accurate, but that it could be accurate, for as much as we know.
-As with the sketch artist, memory theory suggests that it's most logical to suppose we have the accurate 'gist' more than all the trimmings in perfect detail.
+Logically, this much is true: Not that a testimony is accurate, but some parts of it may be closer to accurate because it is early.
+As with the sketch artist, we are more likely to have the accurate 'gist' than all the trimmings in perfect detail.
 But, again, with individual details, it's not necessarily logical to assume that a text doesn't recount that particular detail with a great degree of accuracy.

 In all this, I hope it is very clear that I'm not interested in defending a high view of scripture.
-In fact, I hope it is clear that I've personally retained a high view of scripture throughout this entire discussion, but I hope it's equally clear that I'm not pushing such a view.
-Not at all.
+Although I personally do try to retain a high view of scripture, I have no interest in pushing that view.
 The Gospels say what the Gospels say, and I can't make anyone believe what they say.
 My struggle is to figure out what we can say, what we can see, and what we can do with these sacred (but not sacrosanct) texts.

 Where my interest lies is in building potential for hypothetical reconstruction of History based on the Gospel.